 IoT security is more challenging with wider attack surface

-Ever wondering why it is so involved to accomplish certain trivial tasks through the Internet, such as setting up an personal web site, accessing your PC or smart appliances at home or getting a file from your work.
-To get to the bottom of these questions, we need to dig a bit deeper into the seemingly almighty Internet, which apparently not capable enough for us ordinary netizens.
+Ever wondering why it is so involved to accomplish certain trivial tasks through the Internet, such as setting up a personal website, accessing your PC or smart appliances at home or getting a file from your work.
+To get to the bottom of these questions, we need to dig a bit deeper into the seemingly almighty Internet, which apparently is not capable enough for us ordinary netizens.

 As a consequence of this "Internet Feudalism", new advances of Internet technologies may not be directly applicable or adequately secured before the clear emergence of the winning feudal lords as rulers of the new technologies.
 The IoT revolution is clearly at this stage with the new possibility emerging daily of tempting benefits but without the comprehensive support of a ruling lord.
 This is why some new smart devices for the home are either not directly reachable or not sufficiently secured due to the lack of a comprehensive IoT infrastructure.
 There are many warring lords battling for supremacy in this arena with no clear winner in sight.
 If you are one of those brave souls, you may adopt several different smart home "frameworks", each of which is supported by some big companies such as Amazon, Apple, Google, or even Facebook.
 In that case you will have many different control apps on your cell phone, each having its own style and logo, with remote access capability and database only through their respective vendors.
 This level of complexity can only hinder the progress of IoT adoption.